EXHIBIT IS ON DISPLAY THROUGH OCTOBER 21, 2018!

 Military photographers were sent everywhere: the jungles and swamps, forward bases, hospital ships, rivers, and air bases.
 Unsanitized and uncensored, these indelible images give and intimate view of the war and those who fought it.

-The exhibition, divided into three themes, includes over 40 photographs and first-hand accounts from the men and women who documented American Armed Forces activities in Vietnam.
+The exhibition, divided into three themes, includes over 40 photographs, murals, and first-hand accounts from the men and women who documented American Armed Forces activities in Vietnam.

 One Exhibit – Three Photographic Themes: